JRCSTU/wltp/README.rst

       To register it, go to :menuselection:`Start menu --> All Programs --> WinPython --> WinPython ControlPanel`, and then :menuselection:`Options --> Register Distribution` .

-For more elaborate instructions, read the next sections.

 .. _wltp-install: